-Migrant Caravan Criticized by President Trump Will Reach U.S. Border Sunday Afternoon
+Migrant Caravan Criticized By President Trump Will Reach U.S. Border On Sunday Afternoon

 A group of over 300 migrants has reached Friendship Park in Tijuana, their last stop in Mexico on their journey to the U.S. border.
 They are expected to complete that journey on Sunday afternoon when they reach the Tijuana-San Diego crossing point named San Ysidro to request asylum.
 An organization called Pueblo Sin Fronteras coordinated the caravan’s travel.
-They provide protection from the elements and criminals and help migrants deal with law enforcement officials on their journey.
+They provide protection from the elements and criminals, and help migrants deal with law enforcement officials on their journey.

 This caravan of migrants is not unusual.
 There have been multiple such groups over the last several years.
 This particular one began on March 25 and has gained national attention due to some tweets in which President Trump has attacked the migrants, saying that he has directed the Department of Homeland Security not to let them into the United States.

-CNN reports that Secretary of Homeland Security Kirstjen Nielsen said in a statement that anyone in the caravan who attempts to enter the country illegally as well as anyone assisting or coaching them will be prosecuted as allowed by law.
+CNN reports that Secretary of Homeland Security Kirstjen Nielsen said in a statement that anyone in the caravan who attempts to enter the country illegally, as well as anyone assisting or coaching them, will be prosecuted as allowed by law.
 She and others believe that the migrants are being taught what to say, even if it’s false, in order to improve their chances of gaining asylum.
 Chief Patrol Agent Rodney S. Scott has stated that some individuals associated with the group of migrants did try to enter the U.S. illegally by climbing a metal fence.

-He said in a statement, “We are a very welcoming country, but just like your own house, we expect everyone to enter through the front door and answer questions honestly.”
+“We are a very welcoming country, but just like your own house, we expect everyone to enter through the front door and answer questions honestly,” he said in a statement.

 A caravan of hundreds of migrants is expected to reach the US-Mexico border Sunday afternoon after a monthlong trip from Central America that has sparked the ire of President Trump https://t.co/bJSIZfvH5q pic.twitter.com/neh3m0ML8r